 This tab contains two rows of columns.
-The top row ("Trade Value (US\$)") shows the total annual value of trade to regulated and unregulated markets.
-The bottom row ("% of Annual Trade Value (US\$)"), meanwhile, shows the annual percentage of trade going to regulated and unregulated markets.
+The top row shows the total annual value or volume (by netweight) of trade to or from "regulated" and "unregulated markets" or those markets yet to develop or operationalize a timber legality import regulation.
+The bottom row ("% of Annual Trade Value (US\$)") meanwhile, shows the annual percentage of trade going to or coming from regulated and unregulated markets.